 NGT seeks accountability for Chitlapakkam lake encroachments

 The National Green Tribunal (NGT) in New Delhi has instructed four Tamil Nadu government departments/agencies to submit their responses regarding the removal of encroachments in Chitlapakkam lake, South Chennai.
 The directive follows the NGT's notice of a Times of India article, "Encroachers remain on lake despite HC fiat," published on January 11.
-The NGT's principal bench, chaired by Justice Prakash Shrivastava with expert members A Senthil Vel and Afroz Ahmad, deemed the article as raising significant concerns about environmental compliance and enforcement.
+The NGT's principal bench, chaired by Justice Prakash Shrivastava with expert members A Senthil Vel and Afroz Ahmad, deemed the article to raise significant concerns about environmental compliance and enforcement.

 The article highlighted how Chitlapakkam lake has shrunk from its original 53 acres to 47 acres due to encroachments, with six acres occupied by unauthorised structures.
 Despite a Madras High Court order to clear all encroachments, the water resources department (WRD) only removed 74 out of 403 encroachments initially claimed.
 Subsequent revelations through RTI inquiries forced authorities to correct their figures.